Singapore: Security and Life Safety solutions for the megacity

 Another large-scale project was carried out at Marina One, an enormous complex of four glass towers situated right at the bay.
 Its 400,000 square meters of residential units, offices, and commercial space feel like a small city.
 “The project is intended to be a cutting-edge example of future-oriented architecture,” says Kang.
 The team from Bosch installed around 1,000 security cameras and access control units for nearly 500 doors in the complex, which opened in mid-January of this year.

-The Asia-Pacific markets are growing
+Growing Asia-Pacific markets

 The Asia-Pacific markets are growing, and will offer considerable business potential in future years.
 “So it makes sense to integrate the Bosch teams in India and Singapore on an organizational basis,” says Kang.
 He and his team envisage large numbers of benefits in the new Asia-Pacific business unit.